Skip to Main Content

 What's the best season for wildlife filming in the Netherlands?

-Seal pupping in the Wadden Sea peaks November to January (grey seals) and June (harbour seals); spoonbill nesting runs April to August; bird migration through the Wadden Sea is strongest in spring and autumn; and red deer rutting on the Veluwe peaks in September.
+Seal pupping in the Wadden Sea peaks November to January (grey seals) and June (harbour seals).
+Spoonbill nesting runs April to August.
+Bird migration through the Wadden Sea is strongest in spring and autumn.
+And red deer rutting on the Veluwe peaks in September.
 We advise on optimal windows for each species.

 Planning Wildlife Filming?